CamilaDuitama/decOM/README.md

 decOM -p_sources decOM_sources/ -p_sinks tests/several_samples/sinks.txt -p_keys tests/several_samples/ -mem 10GB -t 5
 ```

 `decOM`relies on `DASK` for parallelization.
-If you'd like to see the [diagnostic dashboard](https://docs.dask.org/en/stable/dashboard.html) to follow the process and better tune parameters such as `-mem `and `-t`, make sure you can connect to your local host and visualise it here: http://127.0.0.1:8787/status
+Once you start running `decOM`and the client is set, you can see the [diagnostic dashboard](https://docs.dask.org/en/stable/dashboard.html) to follow the process and better tune parameters such as `-mem `and `-t`, make sure you can connect to your local host and visualise it here: http://127.0.0.1:8787/status

 ## Output files
 `decOM` will output one .csv file with the k-mer counts and proportions, a folder with the vector representing the sample of interest, from now on called sink (s), and a barplot if indicated by the user.